jkeohan/rctr-8-2-21/w04d08/intro-to-fetching-data.md

 #### JSON

-**JSON** stands for "JavaScript Object Notation" and has become a universal standard for serializing native data structures for transmission.
+**JSON** stands for **JavaScript Object Notation** and has become a universal standard for serializing native data structures for transmission.
 It is light-weight, easy to read and quick to parse.

 ```json
 {